How to solve Hogwarts Legacy door puzzles

-If you're looking for help with some of the other game's challenges we can help you with Hogwarts Legacy quiz answers, Hogwarts Legacy Merlin Trials and plenty more.
+If you're looking for help with some of the other challenges, I can help you with Hogwarts Legacy quiz answers, Hogwarts Legacy Merlin Trials, and plenty more besides.
+For now though, let's crack those Hogwarts Legacy puzzle door sums and get to the high-level loot.

 How to solve the Hogwarts Legacy door puzzles

-To solve the door puzzles in Hogwart Legacy you simply need to number the creatures around the door from 0-9, left to right.
-That will allow you to answer the two sums on the door by putting the missing value on the mechanisms you can interact with.
+To solve Hogwart Legacy door puzzles you simply need to number the creatures around the door 0-9 from left to right.
+That will then allow you to answer the sums on the door by putting the missing value represented by one of the creatures on the mechanisms you can interact with.

-We've a more detailed explanation below but for now let's take a look at the whole process.
+We've a detailed explanation below you can skip to if you want but for now let's take a look at the whole process from start to finish.

-There is literally a piece of paper that tells you how to solve the puzzle doors in Hogwarts Legacy, but the game will never tell you that.
-Instead you might sjust sort of find it if you're lucky.
+There is a piece of paper that explains how to solve the puzzle doors in Hogwarts Legacy, but you're never explicitly told about.
+Instead it's basically luck as to when you eventually stumble on it.

-The code itself explains that each of the magical beasts around the outside of the puzzle doors in Hogwarts Legacy has a numerical value.
-It seems to correlate to the number of legs or other appendages that creature has - although number 6 and 7 are a bit confusing.
+Once you find the code you'll see it explains that each magical beasts around the outside of the doors has a numerical value.
+They seem to correlate to the number of legs or appendages that creature has, although number 6 and 7 are a bit confusing.
 Essentially all you need to do is count around the edge of the door to give each symbol a value, starting from zero.

 How to open Hogwarts Legacy puzzle doors

-Because of how the system works you don't need to find the code to open the puzzle doors in Hogwarts Legacy.
-You can simply count the beasts around the edge, starting with zero, to find out what number each one symbolizes.
+You don't need the explanation to open the puzzle doors in Hogwarts Legacy.
+You can simply count the creatures around the edge, starting with zero, to find out what number each symbolizes.
 This is key to solving the numerical puzzles that open the doors themselves.

-First, interact with the door to "reveal" the puzzle which will show you two triangle patterns that spell out an equation.
-You need the three outside "numbers" to add up to the inner number and it just so happens that some numbers are represented by beasts instead.
+You'll need to interact with the door to first to reveal the puzzle and show you two triangle patterns that spell out an equation.
+You then need the three outside numbers to add up to the inner number, with some numbers are represented by beasts instead.

 So, let's take this door as an example: